 difficult to transplant this tree because of its deep taproot.
 Growth

-and develop are rather slow.
-Individual trees begin to produce nuts at
+and development are rather slow.
+Individual trees begin to produce nuts

 about 40 years of age and they may live up to 200-300 years.